SD › Hoi An › Best Hotels

 - Hoi An has no international-brand high-rise hotels in the immediate area.
-Instead, hundreds are in Danang, a well-developed beach town some 30km away.
-Many budget-priced homestays are clustered along laneways a short stroll northwest of the Old Town.
+But there are hundreds in Danang, a well-developed beach town some 30km away.
+It’s popular to day-trip from Danang, which has better facilities and a glorious beach.

 - Some people stay at the beaches within 5 to 7km of the Old Town – easily accessible by taxi, or even bicycle with recent improvements to the roads.
 These beaches are: Cua Dia (the most developed, with a patchy beach), An Bang (a little further away from Hoi An), and Hidden Beach (quieter, but not as accessible as the others).

 - It’s also popular to day-trip from Danang, a city with better facilities and a glorious beach.